PyMamba/mamba-framework/docs/development/view.rst

 |less| auto-compilation when lessc is not available
 ---------------------------------------------------

-In environments where `lessc` is not available, Heroku for example, we can set the configuration option `lessjs` in `config/application.json` with the exact file name of the `less.js` script that we want to use.
+In environments where `lessc` is not available, Heroku for example, we can set the configuration option `lessjs` in `config/application.json` with the exact file name of the `less.js` script that we want to user.
 Mamba will insert the |less| JavaScript version in the main layout for us.

 .. note ::